vancityrahul/Sentiment-Analysis/README.md

 This will start the web server, and you can access the application by visiting http://localhost:5000 in your web browser.

 ## Dataset
-The dataset used to train the model is the Large Movie Review Dataset provided by Stanford University.
-The dataset contains 50,000 movie reviews labeled as either positive or negative.
+The dataset used to train the model is the Twitter Dataset provided by "nltk".
+The dataset contains 11,339 twitter samples labeled as either positive or negative.

 ## Model
 The model used in this project is a logistic regression model.
 Logistic regression is a type of classification algorithm that is used to predict the probability of a categorical dependent variable.
 In this case, the dependent variable is whether a piece of text is positive or negative.

 ## Results
-The model achieves an accuracy of around 88% on the test set.
+The model achieves an accuracy of around 99% on the test set.
 This is a reasonably good accuracy for a sentiment analysis model, considering that human agreement on sentiment labeling is typically around 80%.

 ## Contributing
 If you want to contribute to this project, feel free to submit a pull request or open an issue.
-We welcome any contributions or feedback!
+I welcome any contributions or feedback!

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.